yoonej111/eunjae-log/menu/resume.md

 * Performed hardware troubleshooting and components replacement.
 * Remediated physical layer outages on both systems and network.
 * Participated in a number of local/regional/global projects and team meetings for metric analysis and project status update.

+### Server Build Technician / SoftLayer, An IBM Company ( Seoul, Republic of Korea )
+* June.
+2016 – December.
+2017
+* Racked, built, cabled, configured, and provisioned servers in a fast-paced enterprise datacenter environment and deployed network equipment such as switches, firewalls, routers, etc.
+* Troubleshooted and resolved problems with basic network and operating system installations and configurations.
+* Professionally resolved hardware issues for global customers via ticketing system: Hardware, Software, RAID, Network, Preventive Maintenance.

+### Field Test Engineer (Intern) / BTI Solutions.
+INC ( New Jersey, United States )
+* August.
+2014 – June.
+2015
+* Evaluated testing procedures, reporting and analysis procedures for wireless protocol performance in Android system.
+* Performed VoLTE, VoIP, VoWifi, ePDG, RCS, SMS over IMS Test cases in VZW live Network.
+* Performed testing failures using QPST and QXDM software for devices with Qualcomm chipset and wrote daily reports based on these analyses.

+## Education

+### BACHELOR OF ENGINEERING
+The Catholic University of Korea
+* Majored in Information, Communication, and Electronics Engineering.